 The quarterly chart for number of social media likes generally shows a steady increase of around 1% to 3% for each period.
 This reflects the growing numbers of residents using social media and choosing to follow our channels.
 Severe weather during Q4 2017/18 led to a substantial increase in followers during this period of over 8%.
-This was followed by a drop to 0.9% in Q1 2018/19 as the majority of potential new followers were likely to have already subscribed to our channels during the previous quarter.
-In Q2 2018/19 followers grew from 60,550 to 62,500, an increase of 1,951 or 3.2%.
-This can be attributed to campaign to name gritters which increased engagement and continued growth of locality social media channels.
-The target will remain at 2%.
+Growth has slowed to a steady increase of approximately 1% through all three quarters of 2018/19 as the majority of local residents with social media follow at least one of our channels.